emrahcom/jitsi-helm-case-1/README.md

 ## myvalues.yaml

-Create `myvalues.yaml` by only using critical values from the default `values.yaml` of `jitsi-meet` chart.
+`myvalues.yaml` is created using only the critical values from the default `values.yaml` of `jitsi-meet` chart.

 To show the default `values.yaml`: